pk-droid-lab/kink-ideas/README.md

 * Sub tied up while domme txts, chats, phonecall with bull
 * Make a rule that your sub is never allowed out of his cage unless he's blindfolded and restrained.
 I.e. he is never allowed to touch or see himself erect again.
 * while eding him , say he can have a release if he divulges deepest darkest fantasies, but then don't let him go over the edge
+* Have your sub pick out his favorite outfit of yours, blindfold him so he isn't allowed to see you
 * Ruin him, then freeze his semen, make him suck on frozen cum cube while teasing in another scene
+* Teasing scene have your sub choose his favorite outfit, then blindfold him and dress up for him but he's not allowed to see you in it